 “Customers now have an easier, faster way to deploy Siebel CRM 8.1.1,” says Christine Viera, vice president, CRM product development at Oracle.
 “This virtual deployment package delivers a 'quick start’ of Siebel CRM with Oracle Database on Linux.
 With virtualized Siebel CRM, customers can benefit in terms of faster time to deploy and lower implementation costs.”

-The Oracle Education Foundation is promoting a novel and fun way to increase literacy among K-8 students by partnering with the Professor Garfield Foundation on a digital storytelling initiative.
+The Cat’s Tale The Oracle Education Foundation is promoting a novel and fun way to increase literacy among K-8 students by partnering with the Professor Garfield Foundation on a digital storytelling initiative.
 Participating students will create digital comic books, using the foundation’s ThinkQuest platform to connect with peers online and share ideas.